aralroca/next-translate/README.md

 ### Second alternative

-If you don't need Automatic Static Optimization in your project, you can achive the same by using a custom server.
+If you don't need Automatic Static Optimization in your project, you can archive the same by using a custom server.

 Pros and cons: